sauljabin/kafka-logging-sandbox/README.md

 It does not tell you **how** to monitor kafka application, but rather it's going to present **what** data you need to monitor and visualize on a dashboard.

-> This project is powered by [ELK Stack](https://www.elastic.co/what-is/elk-stack) sandbox locally.
+> This repository is for educational purposes.
+This project is powered by [ELK Stack](https://www.elastic.co/what-is/elk-stack).

 ## Dependencies